 - Don’t just add all this content and think you’re done!
 You must also include a narrative (text) about the experience.
 Make it interesting, and make it worth reading.

-Due: 10a Monday, Feb.
-15. Publicize, adding the #WVUblogJ tag, and post link in a comment to this assignment post.
+Due: 10a Wednesday, February 15.
+To receive full credit, you must publicize with the #WVUblogJ tag and post a link to your storify in a comment to this assignment post.

 - Go to Storify.com and log in with your Twitter handle